 I don’t understand Jesus’ death in that way.
 I believe that Jesus’ death made it possible for the Father to forgive.
 It did not obligate Him to forgive.

 When we say that a soldier “paid the ultimate price for our freedom,” we are not saying there is a book somewhere with a debit column - so much freedom for so much blood - or a divine being somewhere with a cash register, ringing up sins vs payment.
 We are saying the soldier died while fighting for our freedom.

-Jesus died, fighting to regain dominion of this earth.
+Jesus died while fighting for our freedom.
 Only by perfect obedience to God His Father, could Jesus regain dominion of this earth.
 With dominion, comes the right to judge, to rule over, to heal, and to restore this earth.
 Also the right “to destroy those who destroy the earth.”
 With dominion comes the right to resurrect - to give life!
 THAT is what Jesus was fighting for - with His last breath.
 In the process, Jesus delivered a powerful message.
 “This is how much God loves you.
-If God loves you this much.
-Allow Him to heal you.
+If God loves you this much, allow Him to heal you.”